Sambit-12/tanmaya191-SDLC_8_Thunderbirds/README.md

 #### Challenges Faced - All having different ideas and thoughts.
 All ideas were unique and intresting which create lots of confusion to select the project.

-#### Overcome - At the end of secend meeting we finally select the project.
+#### Overcome - At the end of second meeting we finally select the project.

 ### Day 2